qjoly/Nix-Maintained_by/README.md

-# Nix 'Maintained by'
+# Nix ‘Maintained by’

 This Github action module will display the packages maintained by a certain user.

 ## Usage

-To use this GitHub Action, you'll need to create a workflow file in your repository's `.github/workflows` directory.
+To use this GitHub Action, you’ll need to create a workflow file in your repository’s `.github/workflows` directory.
 For example, you could create a file called `maintained_by_qjoly.yml` with the following contents:

 ```yaml
 name: Run action on test.md